mrzzy/notes/src/software_dev/scala_impatient/scala.md

   r
 }
 ```
-- recusive factorial function
+- recursive factorial function
 ```scala
 def factorial(n: Int): Int = {
   if(n <= 0) 1  else n * fac(n - 1);
 }
 ```
-> Return type is required for recusive arguments.
+> Return type is required for recursive arguments.
 > Otherwise the scala compiler can use type interence to infer the return type.

 #### Arguments